XulbuX/VisualStudioCode/vscode-theme-xulbux-pro/README.md

 ## A theme which focuses on <span style="color:#B691FF">CLEAR SYNTAX</span> and <span style="color:#B691FF">BEAUTIFUL COLORS</span>.

-This VisualStudioCode extension contains three themes, which both try to make VSCode look good and do very clear syntax highlighting.
+This VisualStudioCode extension contains three themes, which all try to make VSCode look good and provide very clear syntax highlighting.

 > 🎨 To get a better feeling of how the themes look on the code, continue at the [**theme previews**](#previews).

+Enjoying these themes?
+Have suggestions?<br>
+Please consider leaving a review on the [**Visual Studio Marketplace**](https://marketplace.visualstudio.com/items?itemName=xulbux.theme-xulbux-neon-pro) or giving a ⭐ on [**GitHub**](https://github.com/XulbuX/VisualStudioCode).

 <br>